 2. Stay present

 It’s almost impossible to predict what the future holds, so ruminating about it is likely to do nothing more than use up precious energy, demotivate you and keep you in a constant state of anxiety.
 Creating a distinction between the things you can control and the things you can’t control can help with this.
-For example, by acknowledging that you can’t control how soon the lockdown is lifted (other than by staying at home where possible) or how well-stocked the supermarket shelves are, but that you can control what you decide to do today – whether that involves decluttering your bedroom, phoning a friend or watching a film.
+For example, by acknowledging that you can’t control how soon the daily life returns to normal, but that you can control what you decide to do today – whether that involves decluttering your bedroom, phoning a friend or watching a film.

 Letting go of what you can’t control and focussing only on what action you can take now, in this moment, can be a liberating feeling – one that brings you a real sense of calm.
 Generally speaking, the calmer you feel, the easier it will be to move through each day, without carrying around the additional burden of those things that you simply can’t change.